Army vet convicted for committing a “thoughtcrime”

 Topic | Thoughtcrime

-His offence?
-Praying for about his own experience, and the son he lost to a decision he made to pay for an abortion 22 years ago.
+Adam was sentenced for praying about his own experience, and the son he lost to his decision to pay for an abortion 22 years ago.
 He was praying also for the men and women facing difficult decisions with regard to abortion that day.
 He stood with his back to the facility, so as not to be misconstrued as trying to disrupt the privacy of anyone there.
 But a local regulation banned prayer as an “expression of approval or disapproval of abortion” on that public street.
-Now, authorities are arguing that that ban also applies to silent prayer.
+In his case, authorities argue that that ban also applies to silent prayer.

 "It isn’t for the authorities to determine the contents of my thoughts on this matter [abortion], on a public street”